ahmedelmasry97/performance-analysis/README.md

 # performance analysis
- Quarter performance analysis for the call center department in  company with a real data
+<h2> Quarter performance analysis for the call center department in  company with a real data</h2>

 <img src ="https://github.com/ahmedelmasry97/performance-analysis/blob/191a646b51a09982a59ecf04cd157d53f440f384/2.png"/>
 <h1>The dashboard expresses some indicators</h1>